gaybro8777/cheetah/readme.md

 I have a fulltime job and am very resource limited, so I do what I can.
 However the adversaries in this field are working overtime, often with millions in state, hedgefund, and corporate backing.
 I know because I have personally turned down multiple groups down for employment, and will continue to do so.

 Please star this project and consider supporting via paypal or other means.
-And godspeed
+Good luck, we're all counting on you.

 ## Running Cheetah